Nonmelanoma Skin Cancer: Chemotherapy

 Chemotherapy for nonmelanoma skin cancer is most often applied as a cream or ointment onto the skin.
 This is called topical chemotherapy.
-These medicines are only used when the cancers are just in the top layers of the skin.
+Chemotherapy is only used this way when the cancers are just in the top layers of the skin.
 The medicine is applied several times a week for a few weeks.
 You will be taught how to do this and can do it at home.

 What types of medicines are used to treat nonmelanoma skin cancer?

 The most common medicines used for topical chemotherapy are:

 Imiquimod.
 This stimulates the immune system to treat basal cell cancer.

 The most common medicines used for intravenous chemotherapy are:

 What are common side effects of chemotherapy?